New Program Collaboration Opportunity

 What is Citizen Science?

 ‘Citizen science’ is a term for research championed by people without formal scientific backgrounds.
 For example, sharing observations or pictures of trees is one way people can contribute to research in citizen science projects.

 We love citizen science projects because they can provide both educational and research outcomes.

-We aim to create a program that hosts multiple citizen science projects about tree health issues.
+The aim of the Forest Health Watch program is to host multiple citizen science projects about tree health issues.

 Starting with a pilot project, we will launch a platform for communities to share observations (pictures) online and provide opportunities for informal education (webinars, workshops, in-class exercises, educational hikes, etc).
 We are open to designing the projects and educational activities to match the learning outcomes of any group.

 Postdoctoral Researcher, Joey Hulbert, received a USDA NIFA Postdoctoral Fellowship (Grant Number 2020-67034-31766) to lead the above mentioned program.
 Although there is a small budget for engagement activities, Joey will also dedicate time to securing more support to expand the capacity and inclusion of the program.